honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 Within those spans, she inspects key attributes that confirm proper setup:
 - She looks for trace IDs and parent IDs to ensure the trace context is properly connected.
 - She checks that HTTP attributes like method, URL, and user agent are all captured according to OpenTelemetry standards, along with performance metrics like `lcp` attributes.
-- She confirms that session IDs are being tracked.
+- She confirms that `session.id`s are being tracked.
 - She also verifies that Honeycomb's derived fields, like `is_root`, are present.

 Now, the best part: we can see that frontend spans are connected to backend traces.
-The SDK uses the W3C `Traceparentcontext` header to pass trace headers with fetch requests.
+The SDK uses the W3C `traceparent` context header to pass trace headers with fetch requests.
 If the backend is also instrumented with OpenTelemetry, the trace continues seamlessly across services.

 ### [Visual] Show a trace with only a click, route them to [Documentation](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution/?utm_source=chatgpt.com) on evaluating what interactions they should see.